danielbodnar/awesome-stars/README.md

 - [DefinitelyTyped/DefinitelyTyped](https://github.com/DefinitelyTyped/DefinitelyTyped) - The repository for high quality TypeScript type definitions.
 - [asyncapi/nodejs-template](https://github.com/asyncapi/nodejs-template) - This template generates a server using your AsyncAPI document.
 It supports multiple different protocols, like Kafka or MQTT.
 It is designed in the way that generated code is a library and with it's A
 - [asyncapi/parser-js](https://github.com/asyncapi/parser-js) - AsyncAPI parser for Javascript (browser-compatible too).
-- [asyncapi/modelina](https://github.com/asyncapi/modelina) - A library for generating data models based on inputs such as AsyncAPI, OpenAPI, or JSON Schema documents.
+- [asyncapi/modelina](https://github.com/asyncapi/modelina) - A library for generating data models based on inputs such as AsyncAPI, OpenAPI, or JSON Schema documents with high customization
 - [HarshCasper/Rotten-Scripts](https://github.com/HarshCasper/Rotten-Scripts) - Scripts that will make you go WOW!
 - [JanDeDobbeleer/oh-my-posh](https://github.com/JanDeDobbeleer/oh-my-posh) - The most customisable and low-latency cross platform/shell prompt renderer
 - [withfig/autocomplete](https://github.com/withfig/autocomplete) - IDE-style autocomplete for your existing terminal & shell